Pantitlán metro station: Location and layout

-Pantitlán is a metro transfer station situated on Avenida Miguel Lebrija and Avenida Río Churubusco in the boroughs of Iztacalco and Venustiano Carranza, in eastern Mexico City.
-The station serves three colonias (neighborhoods), Ampliación Adolfo López Mateos, Aviación Civil, and Pantitlán.
-The station was named after Colonia Pantitlán, which means "between flags" in Nahuatl.
-During the Aztec era, the area, formerly part of Lake Texcoco, was marked with flagpoles to warn canoeists of dangerous currents.
-The station's pictogram features the silhouette of two flagpoles with blank flags.
+Pantitlán is a metro transfer station situated at the intersection of Avenida Miguel Lebrija and Avenida Río Churubusco, spanning the boroughs of Iztacalco and Venustiano Carranza, in eastern Mexico City.
+The station serves three colonias (neighborhoods): Ampliación Adolfo López Mateos, Aviación Civil, and Pantitlán.

-Pantitlán metro station functions as the terminal station of Lines 1, 5, 9, and A. It is followed by Zaragoza station on Line 1, Hangares station on Line 5, Puebla station on Line 9, and Agrícola Oriental station on Line A. Pantitlán metro station provides disabled-accessible services featuring elevators on Lines 1 and A, wheelchair ramps and escalators on Line 9, and tactile pavings and braille signage plates on Lines 1, 9 and A.
+Pantitlán metro station serves as the terminal station for Lines 1, 5, 9, and A. It is followed by Zaragoza station on Line 1, Hangares station on Line 5, Puebla station on Line 9, and Agrícola Oriental station on Line A. Pantitlán metro station provides accessible services for people with disabilities with elevators on Lines 1 and A, wheelchair ramps and escalators on Line 9, and tactile paving, and braille signage plates on Lines 1, 9 and A.

 Pantitlán metro station has multiple exits serving its various lines.
 The exit for Line 1 is located to the west and provides access to Avenida Miguel Lebrija and Calle Alberto Braniff in Colonia Aviación Civil, Venustiano Carranza.
-For Line 5, there are two exits: the northern exit is situated along Calle Alberto Braniff in Colonia Aviación Civil, while the southern exit is positioned on Avenida Miguel Lebrija, also in Colonia Aviación Civil.
+For Line 5, there are two exits: the northern exit is situated along Calle Alberto Braniff in Colonia Aviación Civil, while the southern exit is on Avenida Miguel Lebrija, also in Colonia Aviación Civil.

 Line 9 has two exits as well.
 The western exit can be found along Avenida Río Churubusco in Colonia Ampliación Adolfo López Mateos, Venustiano Carranza.
 The eastern exit is located at the corner of Avenida Miguel Lebrija and Calle 2ª Cerrada de Río Churubusco in Colonia Pantitlán, Iztacalco.

-Lastly, Line A offers three exits.
-The northern exit is at the corner of Avenida Río Churubusco and Calle Talleres Gráficos in Colonia Ampliación Adolfo López Mateos, Venustiano Carranza.
-The northwestern exit is situated on Avenida Río Churubusco and Calle Guadalupe Victoria, within the same neighborhood.
+Lastly, Line A has three exits.
+The northern exit is at the intersection of Avenida Río Churubusco and Calle Talleres Gráficos in Colonia Ampliación Adolfo López Mateos, Venustiano Carranza.
+The northwestern exit is at Avenida Río Churubusco and Calle Guadalupe Victoria, within the same neighborhood.
 The southern exit is also along Avenida Río Churubusco, but in Colonia Pantitlán, Iztacalco.

-The area is serviced by a Centro de transferencia modal (CETRAM), which functions as a transport hub for connecting various modes of transportation.
+The area is serviced by a Centro de transferencia modal (CETRAM), which functions as a transportation hub connecting various modes of transportation.
 It supports the Metrobús (Line 4), Mexibús (Line III) and trolleybus (Line 2) systems.
-Additionally, the hub is serviced by Routes 11-B, 11-C, 19-F, and 19-G of the city's public bus system (locally known as peseros), and by Route 168 of the Red de Transporte de Pasajeros bus network.
-Over 3,600 transport units operated in the hub as of 2010.
-By 2016, it was estimated to be the most used CETRAM in the country.
+Additionally, the hub is served by Routes 11-B, 11-C, 19-F, and 19-G of the city's public bus system (locally known as peseros), and by Route 168 of the Red de Transporte de Pasajeros bus network.
 Pantitlán is also the nearest metro station to Terminal 2 of the Mexico City International Airport, situated around 500 m away.

+Over 3,600 transport units operated at the hub as of 2010.
+By 2016, it was estimated to be the most heavily used CETRAM in the country.
+As of 2022, the transportation hub handled an estimated 1,500,000 daily passengers.